jnschulze/ac-304/README.md

 ### Installation
-Just put everything into the "modules" directory of you activeCollab instance.
+Just put everything into the "modules" directory of your activeCollab instance.
-Enable the module in the admin area.
+Install/Enable the module in the admin area.
+Configure the module.
 That's it.

 ### ToDo
 * Figure out the optimal hashing algorithm in PHP (high efficieny, low risk of collision)
 * Add activeCollab 3.x support
 * Add server-side response caching where cache invalidation is simple to implement (API requests etc.)
+***An experimental implementation can be enabled in the admin options***
 * If hashing turns out disadvantageous (in terms of CPU overhead), only allow mobile user agents